abugeat/Simple3DCAD/README.md

 A simple 3D CAD web app

 ## To Do
+- buttons + keys to switch to translate, rotate, scale
-- Function to drag and drop a cube
+- Function to add a cube
+- button + key to remove a cube
 - Click and drag elements, faces, edges, vertex
 - Rotate elements
 - Create the obj, stl, and other file format importers